NVIDIA/grace-cpu-benchmarking-guide/src/benchmarks/NPB/index.md

 # NAS Parallel Benchmarks (NPB 1)

 The [NAS Parallel Benchmarks (NPB)](https://www.nas.nasa.gov/software/npb.html) are a small set of programs designed to help evaluate the performance of parallel supercomputers.
-The "NPB 1" benchmarks are derived from computational fluid dynamics (CFD) applications and consist of five kernels and three pseudo-applications.
+The NPB 1 benchmarks are derived from computational fluid dynamics (CFD) applications and consist of five kernels and three pseudo-applications.
 Problem sizes in NPB are predefined and indicated as different classes.
 Reference implementations of NPB are available in commonly-used programming models like MPI and OpenMP.

 ## Reference Results